sarahbarron/HurlingChampionship2017/README.md

 ## FUNCTIONALITY

 ##### The Project is on one webpage.
-##### On the navigation bar there is a start tutorial button which invites users to a quick tour of the page.
+##### On the navigation bar there is a start tour button which invites users to a quick tour of the page.
 ##### The page consists of:
 ##### 1 line graph - This is the players statistics.
 This is a list of all players who scored in the 2017 Hurling Championship.
 It is ascending from the player who scored the most down the player who scored the least.
-###### When you click on a player you can see on the corresponding graphs - how many goals and points they scored, in which stage of the competition they scored, the breakdown of their scores and the games they scored in.
+###### When you click on a player you can see on the corresponding graphs - how many goals and points they scored, in which stage of the competition they scored, the breakdown of their scores, the team they scored for and the games they scored in.
 ##### 2 Number Displays
 ###### - The first Number Display shows how many goals were scored.
 ###### - The second Number Display shows how many points were scored.